The Cure : The Cure

 Avatar photo

-To these fans, approaching The Cure requires a healthy amount of faith (no pun intended), as Wild Mood Swings and Bloodflowers weren’t much more than a pisstake and a jam session, respectively.
-But it seems as if the band finally buckled down and cut out the bullshit that kept their previous two releases from attaining a level of greatness on par with classics like Disintegration, Pornography and The Head on the Door.
-The songs, on the whole, are shorter than those on Bloodflowers and much easier to take in one sitting.
+Approaching The Cure requires a healthy amount of faith (no pun intended).
+The brighter pop gloss of Wild Mood Swings and the wide swing back to epic goth on Bloodflowers no doubt caused an undeniable case of whiplash.
+But on their follow-up to that 2000 reclamation of their signature gloom, The Cure pare things back dramatically.
+The songs, on the whole, are shorter than those on Bloodflowers and breeze by with far less fanfare.
 Largely dominated by uptempo rockers, the album has its share of single-worthy tracks, but still bound by the characteristics of what makes a Cure song a Cure song.

-First single “The End of The World” is catchy and benign, though “Taking Off” is far superior in terms of songwriting. “alt.end” is thoroughly dense and rocking.
-And “Anniversary” and “Labyrinth” contain flourishes of their darkest moments, as heard on albums like Faith and Pornography.
-When the band sticks to the darker material, they succeed, sounding as fresh and interesting as they did when they were still in their twenties.
+First single “The End of The World” is catchy and benign, though “Taking Off” is where Robert Smith’s songwriting truly begins to shine, while “alt.end” is dense and rocking.
+Meanwhile, “Anniversary” and “Labyrinth” contain flourishes of their darkest moments, as heard on albums like Faith and Pornography.
+When the band sticks to the darker material, they’re undeniably in their element, sounding as fresh and interesting as they did when they were still in their twenties.

-But they’re not anymore, which makes some of the material lyrically weak.
-Some have called this The Cure’s angriest album in a while, which is a moderately accurate statement.
+But they’re not anymore, and as such this curious chapter finds Smith a bit more lyrically rudderless.
+Some have called this The Cure’s angriest album in a while, which is true to a degree.
 The guitars are turned up to eleven and Robert even drops the f-bomb a few times.
-But it’s hard to believe he really has all that much to be upset about, considering he’s old, married and wealthy.
-A sweet, nostalgic side appears on “Before Three,” though the recurring refrain of “I’m so in love” weakens the song a bit.
+And enlisting production work from Ross Robinson (Korn, Limp Bizkit, At the Drive-In) only bears out this enhanced aggression.
+Yet a sweet, nostalgic side appears on “Before Three,” the recurring refrain of “I’m so in love” offsetting some of the album’s more overt snarl.

-Those who have spent their share of time with The Cure’s music should know by now that this isn’t a comeback.
-It’s been four years since Bloodflowers, which came out four years after Wild Mood Swings, which came out four years after Wish, which came out four years after Disintegration.
-By these standards, they’re right on time.
-It’s a long time to wait, however, and by this point many may have given up on the group.
-But The Cure have proven that they still got it, even if it took a while for it to resurface again.
+Those who have spent their share of time with The Cure’s music should know by now that this isn’t a comeback but rather the next stage in a continuum.
+It’s been four years since Bloodflowers, which came out four years after Wild Mood Swings, which came out four years after Wish, which came out three years after Disintegration.
+And before that, they were at or close to an album a year.
+But by the standards of the past 15 years, they’re right on time.
+With their latest, The Cure have proven that they still got it, even if it took a while for it to resurface again.

 Similar albums: